ProtocolONE/ptah-docs/content/docs/background.md

 TODO animation

 {{< hint >}}
-Moreover you can use an image as a background for the whole page: click the Settings icon on the top menu and choose the Visual tab.

-Now you can upload an image from your computer in three ways:
+Now you can upload an image in three ways:

 - using the Upload Image button,
 - entering a link to the image resource file in the Image field,